Non Hodgkin Lymphoma Clinical Trial

 Broad field radiation (≥ 30% of the bone marrow or whole brain radiotherapy) must be completed 28 days prior to study enrollment

 Palliative limited field radiation must be completed 7 days prior to study enrollment.
-Note: In the case of known central nervous system (CNS) involvement by systemic lymphoma: Patients with previous treatment for CNS involvement who are neurologically stable and without evidence of disease may be eligible if a compelling clinical rationale is provided by the Investigator and with documented IND Medical Monitor's approval.
+Note: In the case of known central nervous system (CNS) involvement by systemic lymphoma: Patients with previous treatment for CNS involvement who are neurologically stable and without evidence of disease may be eligible if a compelling clinical rationale is provided by the Investigator and with documented IND sponsor's approval.

 Prior treatment-related AEs must have recovered to Grade ≤ 1 with the exception of alopecia and Grade 2 peripheral neuropathy.